Baylor, Kansas State students team up for Big 12 betterment

 Dozens of students from leadership programs at Baylor and K-State on Thursday volunteered stacking vegetables, cleaning and serving customers at Shepherd’s Heart Food Pantry, 1401 N. 34th St. They toured Baylor campus, had lunch in East Waco and capped off the evening with fellowship and reflection at Baylor.
 More volunteer and social events were planned Friday.

-Baylor freshman Jaylin Monken, 18, said fell in love with Waco on her first campus visit last year.
-She and Martinez shared service experiences and began fast friends as they bagged vegetables at the food pantry.
+Baylor freshman Jaylin Monken, 18, said she fell in love with Waco on her first campus visit last year.
+She and Martinez shared service experiences and became fast friends as they bagged vegetables at the food pantry.

 “There is so much need here and there are so many opportunities to meet that need, so it’s great to get involved with the city,” Monken said.
 “I am only a freshman, so this is exciting to share a piece of our city with our new Big 12 friends.”